kuokuo123/otter-launcher/README.md

 # Otter Launcher

 Otter-launcher is a highly extendable cli program that can launch shell scripts or arbitrary commands by a few key strokes.
-It is customizable with ascii colorcode, sixel or kitty image protocol, and hence a good companion to keyboard-centric window manager users.
+It is customizable with ascii color code, sixel or kitty image protocol (depending on your emulator), and hence a good companion to keyboard-centric window manager users.

 The concept is making behaviours like the below possible: